US Unmanned Defense Systems

 Product Diagram Wave Rider.
 Figure Liquid Robotics / liquid-robotics.com

-The US Navy's Wave Rider variant should carry sonar equipment to search for underwater objects.
-Such a device will be able to search for mines or submarines of the enemy.
-The highest autonomy and limited cost will allow the deployment of large flotillas of drones and organize long-term patrols of a given area.
+The Wave Rider variant for the US Navy is supposed to carry sonar equipment to search for underwater objects.
+Such a device will be able to search for mines or enemy submarines.
+The highest autonomy and limited cost will allow the deployment of large fleets drones and organize long-term patrols of a given area.

 To date, the military version of the Wave Rider has managed to enter the test.
 Earlier it was reported about the launch of experimental military operation of such equipment at several naval bases.
 In addition, the apparatus was involved several times in various exercises.
 In the foreseeable future, full-scale production and deployment is expected.